Obesity: Size acceptance

 United States President William Howard Taft was often ridiculed for being overweight.

-German politician Ricarda Lang is a victim of fat shaming on the internet.
+German politician Ricarda Lang has faced online fat-shaming.

 The principal goal of the fat acceptance movement is to decrease discrimination against people who are overweight and obese.
 However, some in the movement are also attempting to challenge the established relationship between obesity and negative health outcomes.

 A number of organizations exist that promote the acceptance of obesity.
 They have increased in prominence in the latter half of the 20th century.
 The US-based National Association to Advance Fat Acceptance (NAAFA) was formed in 1969 and describes itself as a civil rights organization dedicated to ending size discrimination.

 The International Size Acceptance Association (ISAA) is a non-governmental organization (NGO) which was founded in 1997.
 It has more of a global orientation and describes its mission as promoting size acceptance and helping to end weight-based discrimination.
 These groups often argue for the recognition of obesity as a disability under the US Americans With Disabilities Act (ADA).
 The American legal system, however, has decided that the potential public health costs exceed the benefits of extending this anti-discrimination law to cover obesity.